 My friend described us having a drink as “Marking the occasion.
 Just having a drink to mark it.
 That’s it.
 Not good or bad, not happy or sad, just because it was a significant day.

-I’d say the feelings are first and foremost, relief.
-You are finished worrying about judge’s decisions and rulings and petitions and what the outcome is going to be.
+When the divorce is final, you get to be done worrying about your judge’s decisions and rulings and petitions and what the outcome is going to be.
 You now know.
-You know what your child support is going to be, you know what assets you’re left with, you know your kids’ custody schedule is in writing.
+You know what the finances are, you know what assets you’re left with, you know your kids’ custody schedule is in writing.
 You know.
 And knowing is very comforting.
-And the biggie, no more paying the attorney!!
-Not that’s a reason to make a toast and say “cheers!!”
+It may not be exactly what you wanted, but at least there’s no more guessing, no more getting your hopes up, no more worrying about what’s going to happen.
+The decisions have been made.
+Another biggie when it comes to relief: no more paying the attorney!
+That’s actually a reason to make a toast and say “cheers!!”

-Other feelings are both sadness and happiness.
-It’s the end of one life, the beginning of a new life.
-So, the feelings are very mixed.
+Other feelings are both sadness and happiness the day the divorce is final.
+It’s the official end of one life, the beginning of a new life.
+So, I think the feelings are very mixed.
 There aren’t too many other instances in life that carry both of those feelings at the same time.
 In fact, I can’t think of one.

 I just read a blog where the author surveyed a bunch of women who were getting divorced, and most of them said that even though their marriages were terrible, they still missed that life a little bit.
-I, personally find that hard to understand, but it does make sense.
 You can miss anything, whether it’s bad or good, just because you lived with it for so long.

 Sometimes I look back and I wonder if I dreamed that.
 Seriously?
 The last thing you say when you get divorced is “I do?”

 Getting divorced is one of the hardest things I’ve ever gone through in my life.
-Endless tears, fears, worries, tension, bitterness, loss, grief, gut-wrenching sadness and anger are all feelings one faces for months, perhaps years after a split.
-But having gone through it (and I’d wish it on no one!)
-I’m stronger, smarter and I appreciate things more than I used to, although that might be part of getting older, as well.
-So, what’s wrong with a material possession to provide a little bit of happiness and offset the sting just a little bit?
+Endless stress, tears, fears, worries, resentment, bitterness, loss, grief, gut-wrenching pain, loneliness, and anger are all feelings people can face for months, perhaps years during a divorce.
+But having gone through it, I’m stronger, smarter and I appreciate things more than I used to, although that might be part of getting older, as well.